apache/airflow/docs/apache-airflow/security/releasing_security_patches.rst

 Releasing security patches
 ==========================

-Apache Airflow™ uses consistent and predictable approach for releasing security patches - both for Apache Airflow package and for Apache Airflow providers (security patches in providers are treated separately from security patches in Airflow core package).
+Apache Airflow™ uses a consistent and predictable approach for releasing security patches - both for the Apache Airflow package and Apache Airflow providers (security patches in providers are treated separately from security patches in Airflow core package).

 Releasing Airflow with security patches